 As a parent, it’s heartbreaking to watch your child struggle with social interaction, communication, and repetitive behaviors.
 You may wonder if your child has autism spectrum disorder (ASD), a condition that affects one in 54 children in the U.S. The sooner you can get an assessment and intervention, the better your child’s chances of improving their social, emotional, and cognitive development.

 This blog post will detail what autism can look like in children of different ages, how to get an assessment for ASD, and how treatment can help.
-If you’re in need of a functional behavior assessment in Waltham, MA, there are resources available that can help.
+If you’re in need of a functional behavior assessment in Maryland, there are resources available that can help.

 An Overview of Autism